Dinosaur classification

 Dinosaur classification began in 1842 when Sir Richard Owen placed Iguanodon, Megalosaurus, and Hylaeosaurus in "a distinct tribe or suborder of Saurian Reptiles, for which I would propose the name of Dinosauria."
 In 1887 and 1888 Harry Seeley divided dinosaurs into the two orders Saurischia and Ornithischia, based on their hip structure.
 These divisions have proved remarkably enduring, even through several seismic changes in the taxonomy of dinosaurs.

-The largest change was prompted by entomologist Willi Hennig's work in the 1957s, which evolved into modern cladistics.
+The largest change was prompted by entomologist Willi Hennig's work in the 1950s, which evolved into modern cladistics.
 For specimens known only from fossils, the rigorous analysis of characters to determine evolutionary relationships between different groups of animals (clades) proved incredibly useful.
-When computer-based analysis using cladistics came into its own in the 1999s, paleontologists became among the first zoologists to almost wholeheartedly adopt the system.
+As computer-based cladistics matured in the 1990s, paleontologists were among the first zoologists to broadly adopt the system.
 Progressive scrutiny and work upon dinosaurian interrelationships, with the aid of new discoveries that have shed light on previously uncertain relationships between taxa, have begun to yield a stabilizing classification since the mid-2000s.
 While cladistics is the predominant classificatory system among paleontology professionals, the Linnean system is still in use, especially in works intended for popular distribution.

+Evolution

+Evolutionary relationships

+Up until 1985, dinosaurs were usually believed to be polyphyletic, with as many as six independent ancestors giving rise to the various groups popularly called "dinosaurs".
+However, beginning in 1974 and 1976 independent authors concluded that dinosaurs were a natural group containing both Ornithischia and Saurischia, which became generally accepted with cladistic studies in the 1980s, and is now considered a well-diagnosed clade, and significant among terrestrial vertebrates for the inclusion of birds.
+Birds and crocodiles are united amongst reptiles by multiple features of the skeleton, soft tissue, and molecular sequencing that separates them from other living vertebrates, with this group now named Archosauria.
+Dinosaurs form part of the bird-line of archosaurs along with several early Triassic forms, and pterosaurs, while the crocodile-line of archosaurs includes phytosaurs, prestosuchids, rauisuchids, poposaurids, and even ornithosuchids that had once been thought to be ancestral to birds.
+Originally, Archosauria also included a wide array of extinct reptiles such as rhynchocephalians and anomodonts, and then was modified to include crocodiles, birds, pterosaurs, dinosaurs and the Triassic groups Proterosuchidae and Erythrosuchidae with the earliest member being Archosaurus from the Permian.
+While some authors retain Archosauria for this more inclusive group, and use the name Avesuchia for the crown group uniting birds and crocodiles, others restrict Archosauria to the crown group and use Archosauriformes for the larger group including the extinct Triassic and Permian members.
+The placement of turtles relative to other living reptile groups is uncertain, they may form a close relationship with archosaurs, or a close relationship with lizards.
+Regardless, archosaurs diverged from lizards during the Permian, and each formed their own major clade of reptiles.